MichaelCurrin/image-to-pdf-py/README.md

-# Combine images as a PDF
+# Combine Images as a PDF
-> Convert one or more image files into a single PDF - a light Python package
+> Combine one or more image files and convert to a single PDF - a light Python package

 ## Sample